miracl/amcl/readme.txt

 The Apache Milagro Cryptographic Library

-Note that the AMCL currently comes in two supported versions, version 2.2 and version 3.1
+Note that the AMCL currently comes in two versions, version 2.2 and version 3.1

 AMCL v2.2 is presented in what might be called a pre-library state.